On Bullshit: Reception and criticisms

 The responses to Frankfurt's work have varied greatly.
-Since the publication it has been discussed, adapted, praised and criticized.
+Since the publication, it has been discussed, adapted, praised and criticized.
 It has received a positive reception by many academics, is considered remarkable by some, and its popularity amongst the public is evident with its status as a best seller for many weeks.
 His work has also received criticisms.
 One of the main criticisms has been that the work is overly simplistic and too narrow: that the book does not acknowledge the many dynamic factors involved in communication, or the dynamic nature of truth.
 This criticism also explains that the work is limited in its analysis of other motives and forms of bullshit aside from one stemming from a lack of concern for the truth.
-One critic notes that the book does not mention, or dismisses, the audience's ability to detect bullshit: that Frankfurt's explanation of bullshit presents a narrative where bullshit goes unnoticed or is easily excusable by its audience.
+One critic notes that the book does not mention, or dismisses, the audience's ability to detect bullshit, and that Frankfurt's explanation of bullshit presents a narrative where bullshit goes unnoticed or is easily excusable by its audience.
 Another critic points to the book's failure to rewrite the original essay to include an acknowledgement or discussion of criticism and accounting for any of the new developments and ideas within psychology and philosophy for the publication of his book.

 Despite all these criticisms, as previously mentioned, the work is popular and has received a positive reception.
-Anthropologist and anarchist David Graeber refers to Frankfurt's text in his 2018 book Bullshit Jobs.
+The anthropologist and anarchist David Graeber refers to Frankfurt's text in his 2018 book Bullshit Jobs.

+Frankfurt's concept of bullshit has been taken up as a description of the behavior of large language model-based chatbots, as being more accurate than "hallucination" or "confabulation".
+The uncritical use of LLM output is sometimes called botshit.